Elections

 The Nomination Period for the next Municipal Election opened on May 2, 2022 and closed on Nomination Day, August 19th, 2022 at 2:00 p.m.
 A Candidate for municipal office must, upon nomination, be a qualified municipal elector in the Township and fulfill the following requirements:

 The following forms are required to be submitted with the Clerk to file your nomination.
-Nominations must be filed by 2:00 p.m. on August 19, 2022:
+Nominations must be filed by the date specified by the Clerk during the nomination period.

 Candidates must also have regard to the needs of electors with disabilities.
 Campaign offices, election materials, and canvassing should all be reviewed in order to ensure that they are fully accessible.
 The Accessibility Directorate of Ontario has released several quick reference documents to assist Candidates with accessible elections considerations: